 Propaganda, Censorship, Power, and Control

 Notice to my readers: To support my work, please consider becoming a paid subscriber, or even a one-off financial contributor.
 Doesn’t have to be a lot.
-All donations gratefully accepted.
+All donations gratefully accepted as they say.
 See below for details of direct payments.
 Or subscribe via the Substack forum.
-It all helps to keep me in the poverty-stricken lifestyle to which I’ve now regrettably become a tad too accustomed. 😉😙👍
+It all helps to keep me in the poverty-stricken lifestyle to which I’ve now become (perhaps regrettably) a tad too accustomed. 😉😙👍

 — Free-diving into the Forgettery —